elverskog/bloop/README.md

 * Development and production modes share as much code/process as possible.

 ## Approach
-* First site visits and page refreshes load a standard HTML page with only the CSS and JS needed, then called
+* First site visits and page refreshes load a standard HTML page, with tags for only the CSS and JS needed for that page.
 * Navigating within the site only updates content that changes (e.g. the main content area).
 * A _single_ response for loading new content should include the CSS, markup and JS in _one_ file.
 * The browser receives content as pre-rendered markup.
 This markup may be delivered as a full HTML document or as part of a JSON document as a string.